COMMITTEE AND ADVISORS

 Maryanne Solomon got her start opposing neighborhood-busting development in 1986 when a developer announced that a 6-story office building would be built next door to her bungalow.
 She worked for 2 years opposing the monolithic building including sitting at a Planning Commission meeting until 2:00 a.m. and giving birth the next day.
 She served on Mid-City Neighbors Board of Directors and was active in opposing the Water Garden and Colorado Place and instrumental in getting one of the city's first Permit Parking Districts near St. John's Hospital.

-Her web design business has donated many websites to non-profit organizations including Friends of Sunset Park, Mid-City Neighbors, CEPS, Santa Monica Lifelong Learning Community, and Boy Scout Troop 2.
+She is co-president of the Santa Monica Democratic Club and 2015 50th A.D.
+"Democrat of the Year."
 She has served on the Samohi PTSA Board of Directors and as Co-1st Vice President of the SM-Malibu PTA Council.

 Peter